James Doakes: Season 1

 At the beginning of the series, Doakes is the one person who views Dexter Morgan as creepy and weird, and continuously calls him a freak due to his eccentric nature and seeming love of blood.
 Despite this, he is not fully cognizant of Dexter's true nature and his suspicions are limited to cruel jokes at his expense.

 Early in Season 1, the Miami Metro team discover the body of a cop named Ricky Simmons, and later discover that his wife Kara has been shot.
 They are able to link the murders to drug lord Carlos Guerrero, whom Ricky had infiltrated the operation of.
 LaGuerta comes to find out that Doakes was having an affair with Kara, planning for her to ask for a divorce once Ricky finished his undercover operation.

 The news of Doakes's affair leads him to earn the spite of other cops, one of whom is Kara's brother.
 They manipulate him into tagging along on a joyride, where they brutally beat one of Guerrero's lieutenants, while Doakes is unmasked and visible, leading to Guerrero having his men spy on him.
 They eventually kidnap Doakes, but are attacked by the cops, who save Doakes's life.

 Later on, Doakes, while on a drive with Angel Batista, sees a Haitian man with groceries, and immediately pursues him, eventually killing him under a bridge.
 Doakes claims the man had shot at him first, leading to him taking cover and returning fire, which is disputed by both Dexter's analysis of the blood spatter and Batista's claim that he heard Doakes's gun go off first.
 Batista's doubts lead him to confidentially reveal the truth of the matter to Internal Affairs.
 When LaGuerta realizes this, she does research and learns that the man Doakes killed was a member of the Tonton Macoute, a Haitian paramilitary force Doakes encountered during his time in the army and who traumatized Doakes.
 LaGuerta then sweeps the situation under the rug.

 In the finale, Doakes and LaGuerta learn from Batista that he had visited Debra's boyfriend Rudy Cooper for clues about the Ice Truck Killer shortly before being stabbed, and that Dexter's sister Debra has gone missing shortly after leaving to meet with him.
 When they meet with Dexter, Dexter confesses that he had blood on Batista's shirt tested to see if it matched Rudy's, which it did, revealing Rudy to be the Ice Truck Killer.
-Doakes is furious at Dexter for revealing this information, and after a manhunt begins for Rudy, Doakes secretly follows Dexter to a shipping yard and attacks him when he refuses to reveal his reasons for going.
+Doakes is furious at Dexter for concealing this information, and after a manhunt begins for Rudy, Doakes secretly follows Dexter to a shipping yard and attacks him when he refuses to reveal his reasons for going.
 After Dexter is later seen at Rudy's house following his escape, Doakes asks for him to be suspended, which Debra argues against.
 These incidents lead to Doakes being hyper-vigilant and suspicious of Dexter.